Exploring Celestial Intermediaries of Hinduism: Devas, Yakshas, and Apsaras

 Angelic Hierarchy

 Hinduism features a complex hierarchical structure of celestial beings.
 At the top is the Trimurti: Brahma, Vishnu, and Shiva.
-Brahma is the creator, Vishnu is the preserver, and Shiva is the destroyer.
-Below them are groups like the Adityas, who are solar deities, the Vasus, who are elemental gods, and the Rudras, who are storm deities.
-Each hierarchical level has specific roles and responsibilities.
+Brahma, the creator deity, is particularly revered for initiating cosmic order and life.
+Below them are groups like the Adityas, the Vasus, and the Rudras.

 Functions and Roles